Rust crate gr

 • This variable is only needed at compile-time

-• On Windows this is not the same as GRLIB!
-It will point to the bin folder, which contains the .dll files.
+• On Windows, the required path is not the same as GRLIB!
+It should point to the bin folder, which contains the .dll files.
+Alternatively, you can just copy the .dll files next to your .exe.

 Getting Started